 Your back was designed to move, so in order to help keep it healthy, you have to help keep it moving.
-Building your core strength through weight or resistance training will help provide your spine and back with plenty of support, and help increase how much stress it can withstand before injury occurs.
-Also, aerobic or cardio activity will get blood pumping to your spine, delivering nutrients and hydration to your back and its supporting structures, which speeds healing time and improves overall back health.
+Building your core strength through weight or resistance training will help provide your spine and back with plenty of support, and help increase how much stress it can withstand before an injury occurs.
+Also, the aerobic or cardio activity will get the blood pumping to your spine, delivering nutrients and hydration to your back and its supporting structures, which speeds healing time and improves overall back health.

 No one said these tips were going to be fun.
 In order to have a truly healthy back, you have to have a truly healthy body.
 That means watching what you eat, quitting smoking, drinking alcohol in moderation, and drinking water in abundance.